iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 ![Bent note linked to vibrato note](./img/issue_linknext_bend.png)

-In the above screenshot, the second note should have a bend tech note on top of the note.
+In the above screenshot, the second note should have a bend tech note on top of the note, or there should be a bend down.

 ### Note missing a bend value